godotengine/godot-docs/tutorials/3d/fps_tutorial/part_four.rst

             respawn_timer = RESPAWN_TIME
             kit_size_change_values(kit_size, false)

-Let's go over what this script is doing, starting with its global variables:
+Let's go over what this script is doing, starting with its class variables:

 * ``kit_size``: The size of the health pick up.
 Notice how we're using a ``setget`` function to tell if it's changed.
 * ``HEALTH_AMMOUNTS``: The amount of health each pick up in each size contains.